 You can observe this from certain behaviours, such as baby sticking out their tongue, sucking hands, rooting around (meaning baby turning head to search for breast).

 5. You have done a study on using cold cabbage leaves for breast engorgement.
 Can you share more about that?

-I have done a Randomised Controlled Trial (RCT) study on 227 mothers with breast engorgement, and cold cabbage leaves was found to be more effective in pain reduction and breast hardness compared to cold gel packs and routine breast care (P value < 0.001)3.
+I have done a Randomised Controlled Trial (RCT) study on 227 mothers with breast engorgement, and cold cabbage leaves were found to be more effective in pain reduction and breast hardness compared to cold gel packs and routine breast care (P value < 0.001)³.